-Claiming damages from the municipality
+Requesting compensation from the municipality

 Approach

-This is how you seek compensation from the municipality for damage to yourself or your belongings:
+How to claim compensation from the municipality for damage to yourself or your belongings:

 • You contact the municipality.

-• You pass on:
+• You provide:

 • date and time of the event

-• the exact spot where it happened
+• the exact place where it happened

-• description of the event: how did the damage occur
+• description of the event: how did the damage occur?

-• pictures of the situation
+• photos of the situation

 Description